xyt6151/ESPLowPowerSensor/task-list.md

 31. Add safeguards to ensure interrupt handlers complete before entering sleep mode
 32. Update the documentation to reflect the new interrupt-driven approach
 33. Create example sketches demonstrating the use of interrupt-driven sensor functions
+34. Implement error handling for cases where interrupt setup fails